 SUPERIOR COURT OF CALIFORNIA, COUNTY OF INYO FOR COURT USE ONLY

 PLAINTIFF/PETITIONER:

 DEFENDANT/RESPONDENT:

 NOTICE OF MEDIATOR ASSIGNMENT CASE NUMBER:

-To: (Mediator)
+To: (Mediator) On

-On

-- 1. You were selected to preside as the mediator in the above-mentioned case. - 2.
-You are instructed to notify the Alternative Dispute Resolution (ADR) Administrator within seven (7) calendar days of the date of this notice if unable to serve as the mediator in this case because of a conflict or any other valid reason. - 3.
-The mediation session must be concluded no later than , and the Statement of Agreement or Nonagreement ADR-100 filed with the ADR Administrator no later than the (10) calendar days thereafter.
-These dates can only be extended by prior approval of the ADR Administrator.
+1. You were selected to preside as the mediator in the above-mentioned ca ase.

+You are instructed to notify the Alternative Dispute Resolution (ADR) Add days of the date of this notice if unable to serve as the mediator in this ca valid reason. ministrator within seven (7) calendar ase because of a conflict or any other

+The mediation session must be concluded no later than no later than the (10) calendar days

+Date: Judge of the Superior Court